Heliocentrism: Modern use of geocentric and heliocentric

 In modern calculations, the terms "geocentric" and "heliocentric" are often used to refer to reference frames.
-In such systems the origin in the center of mass of the Earth, of the Earth–Moon system, of the Sun, of the Sun plus the major planets, or of the entire Solar System, can be selected.
+In such systems the origin in the center of mass of Earth, of the Earth–Moon system, of the Sun, of the Sun plus the major planets, or of the entire Solar System, can be selected.
 Right ascension and declination are examples of geocentric coordinates, used in Earth-based observations, while the heliocentric latitude and longitude are used for orbital calculations.
 This leads to such terms as "heliocentric velocity" and "heliocentric angular momentum".
 In this heliocentric picture, any planet of the Solar System can be used as a source of mechanical energy because it moves relatively to the Sun.
 A smaller body (either artificial or natural) may gain heliocentric velocity due to gravity assist – this effect can change the body's mechanical energy in heliocentric reference frame (although it will not changed in the planetary one).
 However, such selection of "geocentric" or "heliocentric" frames is merely a matter of computation.
 It does not have philosophical implications and does not constitute a distinct physical or scientific model.
 From the point of view of general relativity, inertial reference frames do not exist at all, and any practical reference frame is only an approximation to the actual space-time, which can have higher or lower precision.
 Some forms of Mach's principle consider the frame at rest with respect to the distant masses in the universe to have special properties.